 Q. What is the permissible quantity of guava consumption per day?

 A. You can consume one to two guavas daily.
 There are no side effects of consuming guavas.
-However, too much of anything is bad.
-Consuming too many guavas in a single day can lead to diarrhea and stomach issues.
-So eat accordingly.
+However, too much of anything is wrong.

 Q. Can guava upset the stomach?

-A. Guava is packed with a type of sugar called fructose.
-Our body cannot digest a large quantity of these elements.
+A. Guava is a rich source of fructose.
+However, our body cannot digest a large quantity of these elements.
 Hence, many might experience bloated stomachs after having too many guavas, as it disrupts smooth bowel systems.
-It can cause stomach problems in many individuals.
-So keep a check on the number of guavas that you consume.

 Q. Does guava help in weight loss?

-A. Guava is a perfect fruit for those trying to lose weight.
+A. Guava is the perfect fruit for those who are trying to lose weight.
 It is low in calories yet rich in fibre content.
-This gives a feeling of fullness for a longer duration.
+It gives a feeling of fullness for a longer duration.
 The nutrients in guavas make it a healthy option during weight loss.

 Q. Can guava help fight lifestyle diseases like diabetes?

 A. Guava leaf extracts help to manage diabetes, if not prevent it.
 Studies show that drinking the leaf extract tea after a meal reduces blood sugar levels.
-It shows a significant reduction in blood sugar in type 2 diabetic patients.
-Moreover, its low glycaemic index and high fibre content helps to maintain sugar levels.
+It offers a significant reduction in blood sugar in type 2 diabetic patients.
+In addition, its low glycaemic index and high fibre content helps to maintain sugar levels.

 Q. How often can one eat Guava in a day?

-A. One can include 1 to 2 guavas in a day, as mid day snacks, either in mid morning or evening.
+A. You can include 1 to 2 guavas in a day.
+You can eat them as mid-day snacks, either in mid-morning or evening.